 Back injuries are among the most common injuries in any workplace.
-They are often caused by trauma, heavy lifting, falls and continuous and awkward twisting of the spine
+They are often caused by trauma, heavy lifting, falls and continuous and awkward twisting of the spine.

 When the back is hurt during a job duty, employees can claim workers’ compensation benefits.
 However, getting workers’ comp for a back injury has significant challenges.
 Many people suffer from back pain even before they are hurt at work.
 That may make it difficult for the employee to claim the back injury was work-related.

-- 1 How Our Lawyers Can Get You Compensation for a Back Injury at Work
+- 1 How Our Lawyers Can Get You Compensation for a Back Injury at Work in Georgia

 - 3 What Compensation is Available for Back Injuries at Work?

-How Our Lawyers Can Get You Compensation for a Back Injury at Work
+How Our Lawyers Can Get You Compensation for a Back Injury at Work in Georgia

 A lawyer can help with your workers’ compensation claim in many ways.
 For instance, an attorney will put your mind at ease by doing the legwork associated with your claim.
 As you recover your health, you can rest assured your case has the greatest likelihood of success.